Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: The Proposed Approach

 \subsection{Pixel-Level Adaptation}

-Since the proposed SRS mode only eliminates the resolution difference between source and target domains and does not reduce the gap in appearance, PDC is built to distinguish the domain category for each pixel.
-It receives the high-resolution images of source or target domain.
-To be specific, we apply the PatchGAN \cite{li2016precomputed} as PDC.
-The bottom-left sub figure in Fig.~\ref{fig:SRDA-net} shows the network architecture of PDC.
+The proposed SRS mode eliminates the resolution difference between source and target domains, while does not reduce the gap in other aspects.
+To address this problem ulteriorly, PDC is designed to receive the high-resolution images from source or target domain, and classify the domain for each pixel.
+Concretely, the PatchGAN \cite{Li2016Precomputed} is applied as PDC and the network architecture is shown at the bottom left of Figure~\ref{fig:SRDA-net}.